Foton Tunland Yutu

 The Foton Tunland Yutu (拓陆者 驭途) is a mid-size pickup truck made by Foton from 2019.
 The Yutu is available as a few different variants including the Yutu 8 and Yutu 9.
 A more premium variant called the General F9 is also available from 2022.
-The Tunland Yutu is sold as the Tunland G7 in oversea markets.
+The Tunland Yutu is sold as the Tunland G7 in overseas markets.

 Overview

 The Foton Tunland Yutu is available in a few different variants called the Tunland Yutu 8 and Tunland Yutu 9 respectively.
 In early 2019, leaked information indicates that the maximum power output of the Tunland Yutu is 120 kW and the maximum speed is 165km/h.
 The maximum torque of the engine is expected to be 350 Nm.
 Additionally, a 2.0 liter turbo diesel engine code-named 4F20TC is also listed with a maximum power of 125 kW and maximum torque of 400 Nm.
 The production version Tunland Yutu was launched in December 2019 with a 2.0 liter turbo diesel engine with a maximum output of 163 hp-metric and 390 Nm and a gasoline version is also offered with an output of 238 hp-metric and 360 Nm.
 All versions are launched with a 6-speed manual transmission, while the more premium General F9 launched in 2022 was offered with a 8-speed automatic transmission.